Gourang12332/Appyllo-Submission/README.md

 Each vote stores (poll_id, ip) in MongoDB

-A unique compound index ensures:
+A unique compound index in mongo DB ensures:

 One IP can vote only once per poll